adrianbaraka/configuration/notes.md

 - Delete all partitions or volumes of a selected disk `clean`

-  - `clean all` performs a thorough wipe of the disk making data recovery much more dificult
+  - `clean all` performs a thorough wipe of the disk making data recovery much more difficult

 Example workflow to format a disk and add 2 partitions: